 Polite Response: "Maybe I'll have to try that delicious looking dessert next time."

-Enjoy a Splurge: When combined with MyDays, a splurge may be just enough indulgence for that special occasion.
+Enjoy a Splurge: A splurge may be just enough indulgence for that special occasion.
 A splurge is equal to 250 calories.
 You can enjoy an occasional splurge and still continue to maintain consistent weight loss.
 To balance out a splurge, add a "spurt" of extra activity.
 See the table below for ideas to keep your weight loss on a consistent path throughout the season.